Delayed Hawkes birth-death processes: Scaling limit with stretched sojourn times

+as $T\to\infty$, uniformly in $v\in[\epsilon,1]$.
+For the last limit, we really need $\alpha<1$; otherwise the stretching factors are of the same order as the limit of integration $Tv$.
+The result follows. \end{proof}

-We are now ready to state an FLLN for $\left(N_\alpha^T(\cdot)\right)_{T\geq0}$.
-We only state a version for $L^2(\mathbb P)$-convergence, since that is all we need to prove our FCLT.
-This result is proved in the same way as \cite[Theorem 1]{Bacry}, using an analogue of their Lemma 6, which is easily seen to hold in our case as well, and using Lemmas \ref{BacryL4} and \ref{BacryL5} instead of their Lemmas 4 and 5, respectively.
-After the FLLN, we provide our FCLT for $\alpha$-stretched service times.
+We are now equipped to establish an FLLN for $\left(N_\alpha^T(\cdot)\right)_{T\geq0}$.
+We only state a version for $L^2(\mathbb P)$-convergence, since that is all we require to prove our FCLT.
+After the FLLN, we present our FCLT for $\alpha$-stretched sojourn times.